-The Future Imagination Collaboratory (FIC) is an artist-led laboratory that supports interdisciplinary, and inter-sectional research and collaborations that identify and solve problems, communicate their solutions, and create a more equitable and more beautiful future.
-Drawing inspiration from the earliest collaboratories in computer science and engineering - the first research "centers without walls" - this new research environment, launched in January 2020, will enable and facilitate new collaborations across and within NYU as well as with artists, theorists, designers, technologists, community organizations and others.
+The Future Imagination Collaboratory (FIC) is an artist-led, creative research center supporting interdisciplinary, and inter-sectional research and collaborations that identify and solve problems, communicate their solutions, and create a more equitable and more beautiful future for individuals and communities.
+Drawing inspiration from the earliest collaboratories in computer science and engineering - the first research "centers without walls" - this new research environment, launched in January 2020, enables and facilitates new collaborations across and within NYU as well as with artists, theorists, designers, technologists, community organizations and others.

 How does it work?

 The FIC provides an opportunity for thinkers/makers/doers to cross paths with one another and to pursue the resulting and emergent strategies for discovery and invention.
 By offering time, space and resources to a small and highly-curated number of Fellows, FIC emphasizes quality of experience over quantity.
-By inviting the Fellows to bring their creative, collaborative, inter-disciplinary networks into their projects, the FIC foregrounds the intrinsic value of all represented fields of knowledge, creating shared language and practices, cultivating hybrid talent, and strategically embedding artists, technologists, designers, scientists and experts in practices of self in each other’s processes.
-The inaugural cohort of FIC Fellows were welcomed to Tisch in January 2020 for a one-year experiment.
-We anticipate extending invitations to a second cohort in early 2021.
+By inviting the Fellows to bring their creative, collaborative, inter-disciplinary networks into their projects, the FIC foregrounds the intrinsic value of all represented fields of knowledge, creating shared language and practices, cultivating hybrid talent, and strategically embedding artists, technologists, designers, scientists and experts in each other’s processes.
+The inaugural cohort of FIC Fellows were welcomed to Tisch in January 2020 for a one-year experiment that overlapped with the Covid19 global pandemic.